Tatsuya-Nonogaki/export-ADData/README.md

 export-ADData is a flexible PowerShell toolkit for exporting and importing Active Directory users and groups.
 Easily convert AD data to CSV and back, with advanced import features for cross-domain migration, OU reorganization, granular mapping, and robust validation.
 Ideal for admins managing AD at scale.

 - **`export-ADData`**: Export Active Directory (AD) users, groups, and computers to CSV files with flexible options.
-- **`import-ADData`**: Import AD users and groups from CSV files, supporting migration, OU reorganization, cross-domain moves, flattening, and detailed mapping.
+- **`import-ADData`**: Import AD users, groups, and computers from CSV files, supporting migration, OU reorganization, cross-domain moves, flattening, and detailed mapping.
 - **`compare-ADCSV`**: Compare two AD export CSVs for verification.
 - **`check-ADUserPassword`**: Check AD user password validity.